Object Detection in 20 Years: A Survey

 \subsubsection{Vector Quantization}

 The Vector Quantization (VQ) is a classical quantization method in signal processing that aims to approximate the distribution of a large group of data by a small set of prototype vectors.
 It can be used for data compression and accelerating the inner product operation in object detection \cite{NIPS13-VQ, ECCV12-VQ}.
-For example, with VQ, the HOG histograms can be grouped and quantified into a set of prototype histogram vectors.
-Then in the detection stage, the inner production between the feature vector and detection weights can be implemented by a table-look-up operation.
-As there is no floating point multiplication and division in this process, the speed of a DPM and exemplar SVM detector can be accelerated over an order of magnitude \cite{NIPS13-VQ}.